Solving Low-Rank Semidefinite Programs via Manifold Optimization: Introduction

-$\bullet$ We present a manifold optimization algorithm for solving \eqref{sdp} by adopting the Burer-Monteiro factorization and the idea of Journ\'ee et al..
-More concretely, our algorithm employs an ALM framework to handle arbitrary affine constraints and applies the Burer-Monteiro factorization to the ALM subproblem in order to exploit the low-rank property.
-The ALM subproblem is then recast as a manifold optimization problem which is solved using the Riemannian trust-region method.
-To circumvent the non-convexity introduced by the Burer-Monteiro factorization, we design a strategy (inspired by Journ\'ee et al.) for escaping from saddle points.
-In addition, our algorithm possesses two distinguished features: (i) the factorization size $p$ is dynamically adjusted so that the number of decision variables of the ALM subproblem is as small as possible; (ii) the penalty parameter used in the ALM is self-adaptively increased or decreased.
-These two features significantly improve the practical performance of the algorithm.
-Although the overall schemes are similar (both incorporate the Burer-Monteiro factorization, the ALM and manifold optimization), our algorithm differs from \cite{wang2021decomposition} in four aspects: (1) our algorithm concentrates on linear and smooth SDPs while \cite{wang2021decomposition} deals with more general nonlinear and nonsmooth SDPs; (2) we utilize the Riemannian trust-region method to solve the augmented Lagrangian subproblem while \cite{wang2021decomposition} utilizes a Riemannian semismooth Newton method; (3) the strategy of updating the factorization size (as well as escaping from saddle points) is different from \cite{wang2021decomposition}; (4) we propose a \emph{novel} and \emph{simple} strategy of self-adaptively updating the penalty parameter which allows to decrease the penalty parameter.
-We stress that a large penalty parameter may make the augmented Lagrangian subproblem difficult to solve.
+$\bullet$ We present a manifold optimization approach for solving \eqref{sdp} by adopting the Burer-Monteiro factorization and the idea of Journ\'ee et al. More concretely, our approach employs an ALM framework to handle the linear constraints $\cA(X)=b$ and applies the Burer-Monteiro factorization $X=YY^{\intercal}$ to the ALM subproblem in order to exploit the low-rank property.
+The ALM subproblem is then recast as a manifold optimization problem on $\cN_p$ which could be solved with efficient manifold optimization methods.
+To circumvent the non-convexity introduced by the Burer-Monteiro factorization, we design an effective strategy (inspired by Journ\'ee et al.) to escape from saddle points.
+Then under certain conditions, we establish the global convergence of the proposed inexact ALM.

-$\bullet$ Despite of the non-convexity, we prove global convergence of the proposed algorithm, that is, we show that under certain conditions, the output of the algorithm satisfies the KKT conditions of \eqref{sdp} up to a small tolerance.
+$\bullet$ To further enhance the practical performance of the approach, we propose self-adaptive strategies for updating the factorization size and the penalty parameter.
+Specifically, (i) we dynamically adjust the factorization size $p$ so that the decision variables of the ALM subproblem is as few as possible; (ii) we propose a \emph{simple} strategy to self-adaptively increase or decrease the penalty parameter so that it will not become too large (note that the ALM subproblem with a large penalty parameter is more difficult to solve).

+$\bullet$ We provide a practical algorithm building on the inexact ALM, where the ALM subproblem is solved only to gain some descent (without optimality requirements) and the procedure of escaping from saddle points is performed only once within each outer iteration of the ALM.
+Surprisingly and intriguingly, global convergence still occurs in all numerical examples examined in this paper.